-Easy Zucchini Refrigerator Pickles Recipe (No Cooking)
+Easy Zucchini Pickles (No Canning)

 zucchini pickle spears stuffed in a jar with fresh dill and brine.